Delivery after previous caesarean section: Outcomes in VBAC versus ERCS

 VBAC and ERCS differ in outcomes on many end-points.

-The American Congress of Obstetricians and Gynecologists (ACOG) states that VBAC is associated with decreased maternal morbidity and a decreased risk of complications in future pregnancies than ERCS.
+The American College of Obstetricians and Gynecologists (ACOG) states that VBAC is associated with decreased maternal morbidity and a decreased risk of complications in future pregnancies than ERCS.
+However, an unplanned cesarean section following a TOLAC is associated with increased complications compared to both ERCS and successful VBAC.

+According to the American College of Obstetricians and Gynecologists (ACOG), it is most appropriate to compare the clinical and statistical risks for elective repeat cesarean section (ERCS) with trial of labor after cesarean (TOLAC) given that a successful vaginal birth after cesarean (VBAC) is never guaranteed and complications are primarily associated with failed TOLAC.

 Uterine rupture

 A caesarean section leaves a scar in the wall of the uterus which is considered weaker than the normal uterine wall.
 A VBAC carries a risk of uterine rupture of 22–74/10,000.
 Slightly lower risk of uterine rupture in women undergoing ERCS (i.e. a section before the onset of labour).
 Mothers with a previous lower uterine segment cesarean are considered the best candidates for VBAC, as that region of the uterus is under less physical stress during labor and delivery.
 Although there is higher risk of uterine rupture in VBAC than ERCS, both rates happen to be very low.
 Sometimes no significant difference in uterine rupture rates is found between the groups of VBAC and ERCS.
 If a uterine rupture does occur, the risk of perinatal death is approximately 6%.

 Even if it happens, most birthing parents and babies will recover completely after uterine rupture.